vishal2475/navie_bayes/README.md

 # Text Classification Projects with Naive Bayes

-## This project shows how to use machine learning to check if a message is spam or not, or if a review is positive or negative.
+## This projects are used to check if a message is spam or not, or if a review is positive or negative.
 ---

 ## Project 1: Spam Detection using Multinomial Naive Bayes